 Key ESG Metrics and Indicators

-Environmental Impact: Measurement of greenhouse gas emissions, resource usage, and waste management practices to gauge the company’s environmental footprint.
+Environmental Impact focuses on measuring your greenhouse gas emissions, resource usage, and waste management practices to get an honest read on your company’s environmental footprint.

-Social Responsibility: Tracking diversity representation, community engagement initiatives, and labor practices to ensure social equity and employee well-being.
+Social Responsibility means tracking diversity representation, community engagement initiatives, and labor practices to make sure you’re genuinely delivering on social equity and employee well-being.

-Employee Well-being: Monitoring employee turnover rates, engagement survey results, and health and safety records to maintain a supportive and productive workplace.
+Employee Well-being covers monitoring turnover rates, engagement survey results, and health and safety records to maintain a workplace where people actually want to stay and do their best work.

 Merging ESG with Core Business Strategies